SourceCodeSorcererNuri/monochrome-dark-v0.01/README.md

 ## 🇺🇸 English Version

-Welcome to the **Arktik Light Dotfiles**!
+Welcome to the **Monochrome Dark Dotfiles**!
 Thank you for the overwhelming interest in my setup.
-This repository contains all the configuration files (dotfiles) for my "Arktik Light" rice, offering a clean, light, and customizable Arctic-inspired aesthetic built primarily around the **Hyprland** Wayland compositor.
+This repository contains all the configuration files (dotfiles) for my "Monochrome Dark" rice, offering a clean, light, and customizable Arctic-inspired aesthetic built primarily around the **Hyprland** Wayland compositor.

 ### ✨ Features Overview